The Position and the Research

 Applicants should also refer to additional information about admission requirements which can be found on our website under the PhD in Energy, Environment and Atmospheric Sciences Admissions section.
 When applying for this position candidates must specify on their online application that they are applying for the PhD position with reference number: GS-EAS-NSGSA-18-8 in order to be considered for the position.

-The regular application deadline for admission for September 2020 is April 15 (for all applicants) and the late application deadline is July 15 (for EU applicants only).
+The regular application deadline for Fall admission is April 15 (for all students).
+Applications will be received until places are filled (For EU applicants only due to Migration deadlines).
 Please refer to our website for important details on the application deadlines.

 The regular application deadline for admission for February 2021 is September 15 (for all applicants) and the late application deadline is December 1 (for EU applicants only).
 Please refer to our website for important details on the application deadlines.